-- A. Shall be a U.S. citizen. - B. Shall be a registered voter of the City, and twenty-one (21) years of age or over. - C. Shall have resided for at least twelve (12) months preceding the election within the corporate limits of the City or within an area having been annexed into the City. - D. Shall not be Delinquent in the payment of any Property Taxes or other liabilities due the City.
-"Delinquent", as it relates to Property Taxes, is defined herein as that term is defined in the Texas Property Code.
-With regards to other liabilities due the City "Delinquent" is defined herein to mean that payment has not been received within ninety (90) days from due date. - E. Shall not have been finally convicted of a felony from which the candidate has not been pardoned or otherwise released from the resulting disabilities. - F. Shall be disqualified by reason of having been judged incompetent by a final judgment of court, or by reason of any provision of any other section of this Charter or by any provision of State law. - G. Shall not be a candidate for any other office in the same election. - H. Shall not be an employee of the City at the time of filing for office.
+- A. Shall be a U.S. citizen. - B. Shall be a registered voter of the City, and twenty-one (21) years of age or over. - C. Shall have resided for at least twelve (12) months preceding the election within the corporate limits of the City or within an area having been annexed into the City. - D. Shall not have been finally convicted of a felony from which the candidate has not been pardoned or otherwise released from the resulting disabilities. - E. Shall be disqualified by reason of having been judged incompetent by a final judgment of court, or by reason of any provision of any other section of this Charter or by any provision of state law. - F. Shall not be a candidate for any other office in the same election. - G. Shall not be an employee of the City at the time of filing for office.